Latest News on the Provo Utah Rock Canyon Temple | ChurchofJesusChristTemples.org (2024)

 What is the new name for the Provo Utah Temple? ›

 Demolition continues of the Provo Utah Temple, which will be replaced with the new Provo Utah Rock Canyon Temple.
-Heavy machinery is sorting and removing the final pieces of debris from the basem*nt before the concrete walls are fully removed.
+Heavy machinery is sorting and removing the final pieces of debris from the basement before the concrete walls are fully removed.

 How did the Provo Temple burn down? ›